-Welcome to our page on language learning, international links and the learning of global issues
+Language learning, international links and global issues

 The Mead School believes that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
 Our main language is French, although we do provide opportunities to celebrate a great variety of languages and culture.

 We began the school year with our own “International Day of Languages” to coincide with European Languages Day which has been celebrated throughout Europe on 26th September, since 2001.
 Each class chose a country and focused on a particular aspect of the culture and language to focus on.
 Year groups paired up to share their learning and the day ended with a whole school celebration assembly of the day.
 It was exciting to see older and younger classes working together and the children were proud to share their learning.

 Through our French sessions with the children, we aim:

 - To give children a positive, enthusiastic attitude to MFL learning within a secure and supportive environment.

 - To foster an interest in learning other languages.